Gas Street Studios: Studio A

 Studio A was the main studio when the complex opened.
-Located in the centre of the building, surrounded by offices and technical space, on the ground level it had a floor space of 59 ft x 59 ft, and a ceiling height of 22ft It was occupied by Central News with a permanently struck set and a space left free for other current affairs based programming, or studio production to use.
+Located in the centre of the building, surrounded by offices and technical space, on the ground level it had a floor space of 59 ft x 59 ft, and a ceiling height of 22 ft It was occupied by Central News with a permanently struck set and a space left free for other current affairs based programming, or studio production to use.
 The studio itself was a conventional studio with a full height lighting grid.

 In 2000, CITV moved into Studio A to make use of the larger floor plan and grid height and Central News (West) moved to the former CITV studio.

 In 2004, with the removal of in-vision continuity for CITV's programme strand and transmission and playout of the service moving to Granada Television, ITV announced its plan to leave its studio site at Lenton Lane in Nottingham, and also move the studio and presentation of Central News (East) to Birmingham.
 Between September 2004 and January 2005, Studio A was decommissioned and split in two to house both programmes.